konsoletyper/teavm/README.md

 How to use
 ----------

-There are some options of using TeaVM.
+There are several options of using TeaVM.
 One is the maven build.
 First, you write your code as if it were an ordinary Java project:

     package org.teavm.samples;